-- The school attendance of individual pupils is recorded on Databiz daily.
-The annual attendance of each individual pupil is also recorded on Databiz, together with information provided in enrolment forms (Pupils name, Date of Birth, Address, Religion and parents' names) This information is also recorded in the Clár Leabhar (Register) - If a pupil does not attend a day when the school is open for instruction, his/her absence will be recorded by the class teacher on Databiz.
-The roll call is taken between 8:30a.m and 9:10a.m each morning.
-Any pupil not present during roll call will be marked absent for the day (if not otherwise informed by parents/guardians).
+- The school attendance of individual pupils is recorded on Aladdin daily.
+The annual attendance of each individual pupil is also recorded on Aladdin, together with information provided in enrolment forms (Pupils name, Date of Birth, Address, Religion and parents' names). - If a pupil does not attend a day when the school is open for instruction, his/her absence will be recorded by the class teacher on Aladdin.
+The roll call is taken between 8:40a.m and 9.20a.m each morning.
+Any pupil not present during roll call will be marked absent for the day (if not otherwise informed by parents).
 This will not be altered once it has been filled in.
-Parents/guardians will be required to explain each absence by communicating through e-mail, a letter or a note in the homework journal.
-Such notes will be retained by the class teacher and kept in the child's class file.
-These notes are dated and kept until the end of the school year. - If a child is absent for more than twenty days in a year, that child will be reported to TUSLA during that school year.
-The absent notes for these children will be collected at the end of the year and sorted by the school.
-These notes will be kept for five years.
+Parents will be required to explain each absence by communicating through Aladdin. - If a child is absent for more than twenty days in a year, that child will be reported to TUSLA during that school year. - As stated, late arrivals and early departures will be recorded by a sign in/sign out book in the school office. - If a child is late for school on five or more days within a twenty day period, a meeting will be arranged with the class teacher and/or principal. - Similar to late arrivals, if a child is picked up early five times within a twenty day period, a meeting with the parent will be scheduled. - Parents are made aware of the requirements of TUSLA particularly the by-law relating to absences of more than twenty days per school year.
+The school informs parents when their child has been absent for fifteen days and again when they exceed twenty days of absence (This is done by a letter forwarded to the parents by the Principal).
+The class teacher also records in the pupil's file on Aladdin that these letters have been distributed.
+Parents are also notified in writing on the end of year report of the total number of absences during the school year.
+Parents of pupils whose non-attendance is a concern are invited to meet the Principal and are informed of the school's concerns.

-- As stated, late arrivals and early departures will be recorded by class teachers. - Parents and guardians are made aware of the requirements of TUSLA particularly the by-law relating to absences of more than twenty days per school year.
-The school informs parents/guardians when their child is approaching being absent for twenty days and again when they exceed twenty days absence (This is done by a letter forwarded to the parents by the class teacher).
-The class teacher also records in the class file that these letters have been distributed.
-Parents/guardians are also notified in writing on the end of year report of the total number of absences during the school year.
-Parents of pupils whose non-attendance is a concern are invited to meet the Principal and are informed of the school's concerns. - The school must inform the Education Welfare Officer/TUSLA, where a child has missed twenty or more days in a school year, where attendance is irregular, where a pupil is removed from the school register and where a child is suspended or expelled for six days or more.
+- The school must inform the Education Welfare Officer/TUSLA, where a child has missed twenty or more days in a school year, where attendance is irregular, where a pupil is removed from the school register and where a child is suspended or expelled for six days or more. - If a teacher is absent, the schools secretary will input that day's absences.
+Sub teacher to send a note with absences to the office before 9.20am.